-- (i) Income derived from investments; - (ii) Fees, rent and other charges received from non-residents or non-owners of properties in the Town for use of common properties; and - (iii) Donations from non-residents or non-owners of properties in the Town.
+- (i) Income derived from investments: - (ii) Fees, rent and other charges received from non-residents or non-owners of properties in the Town for use of common properties; and - (iii) Donations from non-residents or non-owners of properties in the Town.

-In respect of Government grants received, the Town Council has been granted remission under Section 92(2) of the Income Tax Act 1967.
+In respect of Government grants received, the Town Council has been granted remission under Income Tax Act 1947.
 Conservancy and service charges and agency fees are not subject to tax.